blues/app-accelerators/41-vaccine-temp-monitor/README.md

 }
 ```

+_**NOTE:** Temperature is rendered in Celcius._

-#### Location sampling
+#### Location Sampling

 The device is configured to use motion based GPS tracking.
-When motion is
+As long as motion has
-detected, the device will report its location periodically; every 15 minutes.
+been detected, the device will report its location once every 15 minutes.
 Regardless of whether or not the device moves, it will also report a heartbeat
 location every 12 hours.